ItalyStrap/event/README.md

 ```

 Ok, so, for now it is very straightforward, you will use it like you use the WordPress Plugin API but more OOP oriented,
-you can inject the Hooks::class.
+you can inject the Hooks::class into yours classes.

 ```php
 use ItalyStrap\Event\Hooks;